In our modern society, we are inundated with both the sale and promotion of alcohol throughout our everyday lives.

 With so many respondents answering in the affirmative when questioned on whether they partake in alcohol, perhaps the next survey would be better served by simply asking the question who hadn’t drank alcohol.

-It isn’t difficult to realize the prominent role that alcohol plays in the lifestyle of so many throughout our society, but by studying how it is developed and the impact that it produces upon those who use it, we can be in a better position to use it responsibly or refuse it when necessary.
+It isn’t difficult to realise the prominent role that alcohol plays in the lifestyle of so many throughout our society, but by studying how it is developed and the impact that it produces upon those who use it, we can be in a better position to use it responsibly or refuse it when necessary.

 Knowing each individual’s unique limitations and risks, as well as how these conditions stack up against the types of alcohol that are readily available at restaurants, pubs, or liquor shops, leaves us with a more level-headed and well-informed perspective on how to approach the pervasive presence of alcohol throughout our everyday lives.